-Approve the first reading of Ordinance No. 19-1006, Designating Singer Creek Park as a Park Under Oregon City Charter Chapter X.
+City Commission approve the second reading and final adoption of Ordinance No. 19-1006, Designating Singer Creek Park as a Park Under Oregon City Charter Chapter X.

 BACKGROUND:

 The Parks and Recreation Advisory Committee (PRAC) was established in 1983 by the City Commission to advocate for recreational opportunities for Oregon City and to oversee implementation of the Parks and Recreation Master Plan.
 To ensure recreational opportunities are preserved in Oregon City, the PRAC has undertaken the review of the charter park status of all Oregon City parks which are owned and managed by the Oregon City Parks and Recreation Department.